progmaticlab/nodepool/doc/source/configuration.rst

             If given, the label for use in this pool will create a volume from the image and boot the node from it.

+        .. attr:: host-key-checking
+           :type: bool
+           :default: True

+           Specify custom behavior of validation of SSH host keys.
+When set to False, nodepool-launcher will not ssh-keyscan nodes after they are booted.
+This might be needed if nodepool-launcher and the nodes it launches are on different networks.
+The default value is True.

+           .. note:: This value will override the value for :attr:`providers.[openstack].pools.host-key-checking`.

         .. attr:: networks
            :type: list